MatSobol/Arkanoid/README.md

 A simple Arcade game.
 It is in java and uses java swing.

-In order to win you need to destroy all blocks.
-When the ball hits a blue block a new ball appears.

-When the ball hits the edge of paddle it changes angles.

-When the ball hits the bottom the game is over.

 Here is an example of how it works:

 ![obraz](https://github.com/MatSobol/Arkanoid/assets/139177376/95905120-6388-467f-acd1-d8bd9a6f5df1)